ianheggie/salted-rails/README.md

       end
     end

-The ubuntu_mirror value can also be:
+The mirror value can also be:
 * 'mirror' - Configures mirror: option to auto select from http://mirrors.ubuntu.com/mirrors.txt
 * 'internode' - an australian ISP (mine ;)
 * a country code - eg 'au', 'uk', 'us' etc